 Some uncertainty exists regarding was constitutes qualifying expenses related to research and development.
 In the past, many companies assumed that only scientific research organizations qualified for the R&D tax credit.
 The ambiguity about whether an activity qualifies as research meant that some companies missed out on qualifying for the R&D credit.

-Here are a few questions to clear up misconceptions regarding research expenses deductibles.
+Here are a few questions to clear up misconceptions regarding research expense deductibles.

 Does the research have to involve a scientific breakthrough?